 - We encountered a wide range of weather, but most days were cloudy with some rain.
 Most of the time the rain wasn’t too bad, but there were a few instances where it was so heavy we were only out for part of the day.
 We also had days that were very hot and sunny, but those were few and far between.

-- We rented apartments or houses on Airbnb with laundry facilities which enabled us to pack less clothing for everyone.
+- We rented vacation homes in Ireland with laundry facilities which enabled us to pack less clothing for everyone.